 Class Hours: 24 Lecture, 6 Laboratory total.
-Prerequisite: Eligible for EMLS 107 or higher.
 Intensive oral and written practice with verb forms and tenses in a variety of contexts.
 Laboratory is required.
 May be taken after ESL N89.

 ENGLISH FOR MULTILINGUAL STUDENTS (EMLS)

 English For Multilingual Students 055 Writing, Grammar and Reading I